 Data taken from Digitech DIGI 103 with Anthony Newman on the Historic Hilborne Roosevelt Organ (Great Barrington, Massachusetts.)

-Right from the beginning of the digital era the Delos label released the recordings with clear and crisp string sound of the Sequoia String Quartet made when using the Soundstream digital recording system.
+When the Soundstream system is available the Delos label released the recordings with clear and crisp string sound of the Sequoia String Quartet.
 These performances were masterfully cut and pressed on perfect vinyl.
-At left the cover of D/DMS 3004 cut in the groove by famous Stan Ricker who was the chief engineer for this recording which was produced by Amelia S. Haygood.
+At left the cover of D/DMS 3004 cut in the groove by famous Stan Ricker who was the chief engineer for this recording that was produced by Amelia S. Haygood.
 Stan Ricker used a transformerless cutting system of JVC and he used Pyral lacquers which were still available in 1979 when these sides were cut.

 For most recordings CBS used the Sony PCM 1600 converter/video adaptor which was connected to a Sony U-matic video recorder.
 When the 1610 was available, the sound engineers used that device.
 Many recordings were mixed and mastered on the CBS DisComputer.
 There are also a few CBS recordings done using the Soundstream System.
 The performances of Beethoven's Cello Sonatas Nos.
 1 & 2 by Yo-Yo Ma and Emanuel Ax were recorded with the Sony PCM 1600 (CBS D 37251).
 For their recording of Sonatas Nos.
 3 and 5, the Soundstream system was used (CBS IM 39024).
 And for Sonata No. 4 and Seven Variations WoO, Sony's PCM 1610 was the converter/video adaptor.